Iceland - Day 16: Finish!

 The end is insight

-The last 12 kilometers was an asphalt road which really isn't fun to walk on with a heavy backpack.
+The last 12 kilometers was an asphalt road which really wasn't fun to walk on with a heavy backpack.
 With 6 km to go I took a break.
 I decided to look at all the pictures I had taken thus far.
 It was a really cool experience to rewatch the last two weeks compressed in 10 minutes.

 The orange was important, because on our cycling vacations Bart and I had tested my theory that oranges get better the further south you are.
 On the way out of the store I noticed Matthew's backpack.
 They were inside the restaurant and told me about a second campsite that wasn't on a hill, was only half the price, and did have working showers.
 That was my luck.
 Apparently yesterday they had kept walking for an hour and then passed something that looked like a hostel.
-It wasn't, but the owners still let them camp in their yard and had let them decide how much they would pay for it.
-They had started at 7 this morning to arrive here as soon as possible.
+It wasn't, but the owners still let them camp in their yard and had let them decide how much they wanted to pay for it.
+They had started at 7 this morning to arrive Varmahlid as soon as possible.

 Apparently Thibaut and Matthew had already been sitting at the same table for the past 6 hours.
-While we were drinking our beers a group of 4 French girls arrived who planned to also hike through Iceland.
+While we were drinking our beers a group of four French girls arrived who also planned to hike through Iceland.
 Their plan was basically to spend as little money as possible to travel as far as possible.
 That seemed cool, for some reason I never meet that type of people back home.
 To get as much bang for paying the flight they were also staying for 45 days.
 We told them they would regret that 2 weeks from now.
-The cheaper your vacation the more adventurous and memorable it usually becomes, but 45 days of roaming around is really a lot.
+The cheaper your vacation the more adventurous and memorable it becomes, but 45 days of roaming around is really a lot.

 Distance walked: 28 km